argaen/citations_crawler/README.md

 ## Description

-- Return papers in scopus by author.
+- Return papers in scopus by author or scopus id.
 - Return papers in scopus by article field.

 Todo: